abouthillier/CodecademyProjects/Python Projects/ML & AI Fundamentals/ML & AI Portfolio Project/README.md

 dynamic text sizing

-create ground that shows terrain of state
+create ground that shows terrain of coord area
  - investigated with BlenderGIS and Blend OSM addons 9/23

 create outline of state or area

 add numbers to describe image

-9/23 re-did bars to be indiv objects